 P.O.
 Box 40114 - Olympia, WA - 98504 - (360) 586-8888

 Established in 1978, the Washington State Medicaid Fraud Control Division (MFCD) is responsible for both criminal and civil investigation and prosecution of healthcare provider fraud committed against the State’s Medicaid program.
-The division also monitors complaints of resident abuse or neglect in Medicaid funded nursing homes, adult family homes and boarding homes providing valuable assistance to the local law enforcement in investigating and prosecuting crimes committed against vulnerable adults.
+The division also investigates and prosecutes complaints of resident abuse or neglect in nursing homes, adult family homes and assisted living.
+RCW 74.66 and 74.67

 What is Medicaid?